REST API Documentation

 }

-Step 2: Upload the attachment file
+Step 2: Upload the Attachment File

-PUT /rest/v1/attachments/{attachmentID}/file
+PUT /attachments/{attachmentID}/file

-Step 3: Associate the attachment with an item
+Step 3: Associate the Attachment with an Item

-POST /rest/v1/testruns/{testRunID}/attachments
+POST /items/{itemID}/attachments

 {